biostatiz/Lab2/README.md

     • coverage.csv - Health Insurance Coverage of the Total Population (2013 - 2016)
     • expenditures.csv - Health Care Expenditures by State of Residence (in millions)

-.tab { margin-left: 40px; } #### 4.1 Make the data frames “tidy”.
+... #### 4.1 Make the data frames “tidy”.

-.tab { margin-left: 40px; } #### 4.2 Merge two data frames: the resulting data frame should contain information about coverage and expenditures for years 2013-2016.
+... #### 4.2 Merge two data frames: the resulting data frame should contain information about coverage and expenditures for years 2013-2016.
 Please note that ﬁle expenditures.csv does not contain years 2015-2016.

 ### 5. Submit a link to the repo “Lab2” via Canvas.